 A comprehensive survey of the psychological and educational needs of exceptional children.
 Strategies for incorporating an exceptional student into regular classroom and for supporting the exceptional child in the community.
-School Psychology students are also required to register for EDPC525 PO1 which is the practicum portion of this class and entails 25 hours in a regular or special education classroom.
+Students are also required to register for EDPC525 PO2 which is the practicum portion of this class and entails 25 hours in a regular or special education classroom.
 Prerequisite: A course in human development.